A Cognitive and Visual Neuroscience Laboratory

 Through experience, we learn to interpret the sights and sounds around us and to make decisions that move us closer to achieving our goals.
 Our ability to learn from and adapt to our ever changing environment is a foundation of complex behavior, as it allows us to make sense of incoming sensory stimuli and to plan successful actions.
 To study these questions, our laboratory uses advanced neurophysiological and behavioral approaches, providing insights into the brain mechanisms of visual learning, recognition and decision making.Learn more

-New paper by Postdoc Guilhem Ibos in press at Neuron examines interactions between spatial and feature-based attention.
+New paper by Postdoc Guilhem Ibos in Neuron examines interactions between spatial and feature-based attention.

-See our new review in Annual Review of Neuroscience on Brain Mechanisms of Categorization and Decision Making.
+See our new Annual Review of Neuroscience on Brain Mechanisms of Categorization and Decision Making.

 David Freedman receives the Troland Award from The National Academy of Sciences!
 Learn more here.

-Our latest study in Nature Neuroscience examines how category learning impacts parietal and prefrontal cortices.
+Our study in Nature Neuroscience examines how category learning impacts parietal and prefrontal cortices.